Abdo-ka/Magenta/README.md

 # Magenta
 Magenta is app build on flutter
-Used Clean architecture and clean code
+Used Clean architecture with MVC Structure and clean code

 ## Authors